Aarhus University Seal

 Podcasts

-Do you know the rules about copyright, when you are studying and writing papers?
+Do you know the rules regarding copyright, when you are studying and writing assignements?
 Figure out how and when you can use pictures, video-recordings or other materials here.

 We have collected some relevant information about information retrieval and on how to quickly and efficiently find the materials you need.